UTokyo-FieldPhenomics-Lab/Characterization-of-peach-tree-crown/README.md

-# Efficient-characterization-of-peach-tree-crown
-The workflow of characterization of peach tree crown by using high-resolution images from an unmanned aerial vehicle.
+# Characterization of peach tree crown by using high-resolution images from an unmanned aerial vehicle

 **This is a support page of paper published at "Horticulture Research" as an Original Research.**
 > Yue Mu, Yuichiro Fujii, Daisuke Takata, Bangyou Zheng, Koji Noshita, Kiyoshi Honda, Seishi Ninomiya, Wei Guo*.
 Characterization of peach tree crown by using high-resolution images from an unmanned aerial vehicle, Horticulture Research, 2018.

+Article DOI: 10.1038/s41438-018-0097-z

 ## 1 Data
 ### a.
 Raw UAV images